 But there is more than meets the eye, though, so I can’t stress enough the value of books as a source of learning; in fact, and I have been sharing online many of the books I use daily.

 Let’s go deeper and find out what’s going on 🙂

 The Book Way

-That’s not a bad thing, but comes with a hefty price to pay, loss of focus, because the constant distraction, and obviously, that leads to a loss of productivity in any endeavour that you are pursuing.
+That’s not a bad thing, but it comes with a hefty price to pay, loss of focus because of the constant distraction, and obviously, that leads to a loss of productivity in any endeavour that you are pursuing.

 Ask yourself the last time you watched a movie, from start to end, without checking the email or the notifications?
 Do you get bored reading a book?
 You´d rather go back to watch videos or checking social media?

 Dopamine is a neurotransmitter that motivates us to do things through instant gratification because it affects our rewards and pleasure centre.
 When the brain anticipates that we will do something that gives us pleasure, it releases a certain amount, which depends on the task in question.
 Eating chocolate, watching a video, or playing a video game, releases a huge amount of it, taking in exchange a small amount of energy.
 For instance, in the case of video games, the brain could generate a constant supply of dopamine, as chances are we will find new and exciting patterns in the game; novelty generates a lot of dopamine.

 Dopamine´s good, and we need it for survival.
 Still, the problem comes with the artificial release of it, through low-value activities, as dozen hours expended on the Internet – nothing wrong, if done with moderation.
 As you’d have guessed by now, dopamine generates addiction that could lead to loss of focus, concentration, and loss of time and productivity.

 That´s the reason that you are not reading that many books anymore.
 It still generates dopamine, but just a small amount over time, naturally and healthily.
 Also, it requires you a lot of energy and attention, leading you to deeper thinking.
 Your brain improves as a result.